Causes of Soil Acidification

-- Precipitation is large and concentrated, leaching is strong, calcium, magnesium, potassium and other alkaline salt loss, is one of the reasons that cause soil acidification.
+- Precipitation is large and concentrated, leaching is strong, calcium, magnesium, potassium, and another alkaline salt loss is one of the reasons that cause soil acidification.

 - Long-term large-scale application of chemical fertilizers, especially physiological acid salt is an important cause of soil acidification.

 - Chemical fertilizers have been used for many years in succession.
 The acid radicals remaining after the crops absorbed combine with hydrogen ions in the soil to form acids, which can lead to soil compaction, increased acidity, and cause damage to the soil structure.

 - Blindly purchase and apply strong acidic fertilizers, such as organic fertilizers produced by MSG’s leftovers.

 - High multiple cropping index, a large amount of fertilizer, and little rain leaching result in a decrease in soil organic matter content, a decrease in buffer capacity, and an increase in soil acidification.

 Each crop has a suitable range of soil pH, and most plants are preferably slightly acidic to slightly alkaline.
 Extremely acidic soil is the main reason for tree aging.
 The acidification of the soil affects the growth of the crop and does not grow to a certain extent.
 The acidification of the soil is also extremely detrimental to the growth of the banana, which causes the leaves of the banana to dry out prematurely and is extremely unfavorable to the protection of the banana.